camunda-consulting/camunda-7-code-examples/snippets/call-activity-set-local-variable/README.md

 the scan stops and the variable is updated.
 Otherwise, the variable would be created in the global scope.

+The same approach can be applied to result variables of Service and Script Tasks as well as variables returned from Connector invocations.

 ## How to use it?
 There is no web interface to access the application.
 To get started run the `InMemoryH2Test` and watch the log output.